 Mod.
 Notice - Depressed?
 Anxious?
 Call Beyond Blue (1300 224636), Lifeline (131114), resources in OP

 Beyond Blue - 1300 22 4636 Lifeline - 13 11 14 More than 3 million Australians suffer from depression and anxiety.
-We here at Bigfooty would like to strongly urge people in this situation to seek the assistance of friends, family or the dedicated staff at several organisations who are more...
+Everyone at BigFooty strongly urge people in this situation to seek the assistance of friends, family or the dedicated staff at several organisations who are more than willing to...